Grown from the Past: A Short History of Community Gardening in the United States

 - Smithsonian Gardens Community of Gardens digital archive: Interview gardeners in your area or document a community garden and add your story to our digital archive - help us preserve garden history in the United States and become part of the Smithsonian!
 Click on "Share a Story" in the navigation to get started.

 - Refugee community gardens: Bahrampour, Tara.
 "Communal gardening helps refugees sink roots in a new land."
 The Washington Post.
 September 4, 2012.
-Link to article.
+Lin

 - Bassett, Thomas J. "Reaping on the Margins: A Century of Community Gardening in America."
 Landscape 25, no. 2 (1981): 1-8.